kensho-technologies/graphql-compiler/TROUBLESHOOTING.rst

 Issues with pyodbc
 ------------------

-..
-TODO: Add link to ODBC driver installation instructions once we move to Read The Docs.

 If you have any issues installing :Code:`pydobc` when running :code:`pipenv install`, then it might mean that you have failed to correctly install the ODBC driver.